 - Details of a student's academic record should not be given to third parties.
-If an enquiry concerning a student's record is made by a person or body clearly having a valid reason for seeking the information, e.g. another university or a prospective employer forwarding details of the record as furnished to the enquirer by the student, the enquiry should be referred to the DVC (Students & Communities), who will, if appropriate, verify the record so furnished.
+If an enquiry concerning a student's record is made by a person or body clearly having a valid reason for seeking the information, e.g. another university or a prospective employer forwarding details of the record as furnished to the enquirer by the student, the enquiry should be referred to the Deputy Academic Registrar and Director (Student Administration), who will, if appropriate, verify the record so furnished.

 - Disclosure of matters of public record:

 - Additionally, there is a limited amount of apparently personal information held by the University which in fact amounts to a matter of public record.
 A notable example is the status of a person as a graduate of the University.
-Where members of the public enquire about the status of persons as graduates of the University, they may be encouraged to use the publicly available source in the University Library or alternatively may write to the DVC (Students and Communities).
+Where members of the public enquire about the status of persons as graduates of the University, they may be encouraged to use the publicly available source in the University Library or alternatively may write to the Deputy Academic Registrar and Director (Student Administration).
 The University's official graduation records are held in Central Administration.
 (Note the University does not currently hold records of graduates in the Library.)

 - The fact that a student is enrolled at the University is not treated as a matter of public record.
 Consequently, such information should be disclosed only in the circumstances outlined in this policy.

 - It should not automatically be assumed that divulging apparently innocuous information, such as staff lists, is acceptable.
 This is because of the opportunities which exist for using sophisticated software technologies to consolidate that information with other publicly available information and produce a selected mailing list, for example, for the direct marketing industry.
-Such requests should be referred to the Deputy Vice-Chancellor (Students and Communities).
+Such requests should be referred to the Deputy Academic Registrar and Director (Student Administration).